project-bluebird/docs/intro/install.md

 # Installation Instructions
-With an air traffic control (ATC) simulator (e.g., BlueSky) and BlueBird running, one can observe and interact with the simulation via BlueBird using Python (PyDodo), R (rdodo) or Twitcher.
-The Aviary package allows one to synthetically generate ATC scenarios of increasing complexity to train agents on and provides metrics to score performance.
+In order to run air traffic simulations, the following requirements need to be met:

+- [ ] Have an instance of an ATC simulator running - for example BlueSky
+- [ ] Have an instance of the BlueBird API running
+- [ ] Have a way to interact with the simulation running either via
+    - [ ] Twitcher
+    or
+    - [ ] pyDodo or rdodo via the command line

+Additionally if user-generated scenarios or sectors are being run then it is useful to:
+- [ ] Have an instance of Aviary running for scenario generation and to provide metrics to score performance.

+There are several ways this can be achieved, either via a Docker container or by compiling from source.
+Both methods will be described here.

-## Quick Start Using Simurgh
+## Using a Docker container
+In the first instance the required enviroment can be initiated using a Docker container and a repository set up in the first phase of the project.
+This repository is known as Simugh.

-### 1. Clone the Simurgh repository
+#### 1.1 Clone the Simurgh repository

 ```{bash}
 git clone https://github.com/alan-turing-institute/simurgh.git